Actively Recruiting

 - Chronic obstructive pulmonary disease, interstitial lung disease, pulmonary embolism, right heart failure, pulmonary hypertension, or severe cardiac arrhythmia

-- Pneumothorax, bronchopleural fistula, lung surgery within the last 2 weeks
+- Pneumothorax, bronchopleural fistula, recent lung surgery within 2 weeks

-- Receiving non-invasive ventilation or high-flow nasal oxygen
+- Use of non-invasive ventilation or high-flow nasal oxygen

-- Contraindications to EIT such as large chest skin injuries, infections, pacemaker or defibrillator implants, pneumothorax, mediastinal emphysema, or massive pleural effusion
+- Contraindications to electrical impedance tomography (EIT) such as large chest skin injuries, infections, pacemaker or defibrillator implants, pneumothorax, mediastinal emphysema, or massive pleural effusion

-- Esophageal obstruction, perforation, severe variceal bleeding, or recent upper gastrointestinal surgery preventing esophageal catheter placement
+- Esophageal obstruction, perforation, severe bleeding, or recent upper gastrointestinal surgery preventing esophageal pressure catheter placement

 - Diaphragmatic hernia, thoracic deformity, or obvious pulmonary hernias

-- Prolonged blood clotting times or active nasopharynx bleeding
+- Prolonged coagulation times or active bleeding in the nasopharynx

-- Severe neurological diseases like intracranial hypertension or neuromuscular disease
+- Severe neurological disease including intracranial hypertension or neuromuscular disease

 - Pregnant or breastfeeding women

-- Re-admission to ICU after prior inclusion in this study or participation in other clinical trials
+- Re-admission to ICU if previously included or participation in other clinical studies

 AI-Screening